Hours of Operation

 Saturday June 24 - 8:00 AM to 4:30 PM.
 Pinson Mounds hosts a volunteer event to help TN scholars participate in a meaningful resource based activity and enable them to receive their volunteer hours for the TN Promise program.
 For more information please contact the park office.

 For more information on special group tours and school field trips please contact park office.

-The 34th annual Archaeofest will be held on Saturday, Sept.
-17 and Sunday, Sept.18.
+The 35th annual Archaeofest will be held in September.
 Saturday the event runs from 9:00 AM to 5:00 PM and on Sunday from 11:00 AM to 5:00 PM CT.
 This event is our large, annual focus on both archaeology and Native American culture.
 For more information please contact park office.

 Other special events

 TBA - Guest speakers and signature lecture series, Native American artisans, musical events and showcases as well as astronomy events and spring/summer programs.
 Please contact park office and watch our FB page for more information.